 Examples of the power of peers can be seen in almost all of the foundations profiled in this publication.
-Members of the Raskob Foundation describe how inspiring their cousins are.
-The Hilton Foundation's the Generations in Giving program is designed in part to develop relationships among family members who are spread across the country and who grew up uninvolved in the Foundation.
+Members of the Raskob Foundation (profiled on page 41) describe how inspiring their cousins are.
+The Hilton Foundation's the Generations in Giving program (profiled on page 36) is designed in part to develop relationships among family members who are spread across the country and who grew up uninvolved in the Foundation.
 The I.A.
-O'Shaughnessy Foundation's eighteen-month training program is another powerful example of an opportunity for younger family members to build skills, relationships, and capacity for leadership in their family's foundations.
+O'Shaughnessy Foundation's eighteen-month training program (described on page 31) is another powerful example of an opportunity for younger family members to build skills, relationships, and capacity for leadership in their family's foundations.
 Often these relationships become one of the most powerful elements of mutually reinforcing family values and strengthening capacity to advance these values.